hennypurwadi/twitter_Topic_analysis/README.md

-To perform 3 separated tweets analysis from Twitter in particular area location:
+To perform 3 separated tweets analysis from Twitter in particular area location (radius 100 km around London)

 - Entity analysis to find 5 most active users.
 - Entity analysis to find 5 most frequently used hashtags.